 ”If a bullet should enter my brain, let that bullet destroy every closet door.”

 Tragically, an assassin’s bullet did silence Milk’s voice, but not his momentum.
-Milk would have celebrated his 89th birthday today.
+Milk would have, should have, celebrated his 90th birthday today.